 Breaded eggplants are tasty, crunchy, and easy to make, perfect with this marinara sauce.

-You can serve the sauce drizzled on top of the eggplants like eggplant parmesan, and even serve the eggplants on top of pasta to make this a complete meal.
+You can drizzle the sauce on top of the eggplants and even serve the eggplants on top of pasta to make this a complete meal.

 Eggplant Parmigiana

 Use this sauce to make our delicious eggplant parmigiana.
-We use oven-baked eggplants instead of fried ones.
+We use oven-baked eggplants instead of fried ones, so the recipe is lighter yet delicious.

 Parmigiana is a classic eggplant Italian recipe served as a starter, main, or side dish.
-It's a huge crowd-pleaser for us; we are sure you'll love it too.
+It’s a sure crowd-pleaser; we are sure you’ll love it, too.

 Sicilian Pasta alla Norma